kristopolous/agentkit-render-tutorial/README.md

 Learn how to build and deploy a Hacker News agent with Inngest, Render, and Next.js.

+## Read the blog post
+Read our [blog post](https://render.com/blog/hacker-news-ai-agent-inngest-render) for full details about this agent.

 ## What the agent does
 This Hacker News Agent periodically generates a summary of popular articles on Hacker News, and emails you a report.